tristanseifert/kush-os/README.md

 ## LLVM Toolchain
 You can use the `build_toolchain.sh` script to build a toolchain to use for compiling the system.
 This sets up most of the libraries required: you'll also have to build a few supporting libraries.

+Before compiling the libraries below, you will likely need to compile and install the C library into the sysroot; these libraries expect to find certain headers there.

 ### compiler-rt
 This contains helper functions and other stuff the compiler will rely on being present in all non-freestanding libraries.
 By default, the script doesn't seem to compile the compiler-rt for our platform.